 If a Southeastern Technical College student wishes to attend another technical college as a transient student, the student should contact his/her advisor.
 The advisor will complete the appropriate paperwork and make sure the student has met all prerequisites for the course(s) requested and forward the information to the Admissions Office.
 The Admissions/Registrar Office will verify that the student is in good academic standing and that there are no holds on the student's file prohibiting registration.
 The paperwork will then be forwarded to the Financial Aid Office for verification of any financial aid to the student.
-After this process is complete, the Admissions/Registrar Office will forward a Transient Agreement to the college the student wishes to attend.
+After this process is complete, the Admissions/Registrar Office will make the Transient Agreement form available to the college the student wishes to attend.
 It is the responsibility of the student to apply through GVTC (www.gvtc.org) and pay any fees to the host college.

-Note: A first semester student or a previous student who has not attended within the past 12 months will not be allowed to be a transient student.
+Note: A first semester student will not be allowed to be a transient student.
 Also, Learning Support classes (classes below the 100 level) cannot be taken as Transient classes.